7.4 Data Gathering and Archiving

-First and foremost, you should confirm with your consultant if they give omission for you to store and release their stories.
+First and foremost, you should confirm with your consultant that they give permission for you to store and release their stories.
 Some consultants may wish access to be highly restricted.
-Others may wish for you to keep the data private until a set amount of time has passed or even wait to release it after their deaths.
+Others may wish for you to keep the data private until a set amount of time has passed, or even wait to release it until after their deaths.
 Make sure your consultant also understands the larger context in which their stories will be shared -- mixed in with other archived materials.

-If and when you receive permission to archive and share the data, consider how you can maintain anonymity of your consultant.
+If and when you receive permission to archive and share the data, consider how you can maintain the anonymity of your consultant if necessary.
 If it is a video, could you blur the face, for example?
 Perhaps keep certain metadata such as the consultant’s name and location private.
 There are options to keep certain information private while still sharing the important content of the recording.

 Documenting Kashmir's Conflict History